Tameka Foster-Raymond Creates New Animated Series & Shares Why Black Women Should Be Unafraid To Ask For Help

 The start of a new career offers a fresh perspective and new possibilities.
 Yet, it goes without saying that charting a new path is scary.
 Terrifying actually.
-Yes, there will be naysayers, doubters, learning curves, failures and more but perhaps the most challenging of them all is staying dedicated to your big vision despite it all.
+Yes, there will be naysayers, doubters, learning curves, failures, and more but perhaps the most challenging of them all is staying dedicated to your big vision despite it all.

 Tameka Foster-Raymond is no stranger to mastering the art of resilience.
-While she has experienced life's many highs as a celebrity stylist, mother and entrepreneur - working with high profile figures in the industry, from legendary soul singers Patti Labelle and Mary J. Blige to hip-hop mogul Jay-Z. She also knows what it takes to persevere despite the unexpected lows – a very public divorce and the tragic death of her late son, Kile Glover, who died in a boating accident in 2012.
+While she has experienced life's many highs as a celebrity stylist, mother, and entrepreneur - working with high-profile figures in the industry, from legendary soul singers Patti Labelle and Mary J. Blige to hip-hop mogul Jay-Z. She also knows what it takes to persevere despite the unexpected lows – a very public divorce and the tragic death of her late son, Kile Glover, who died in a boating accident in 2012.

 Flipping this heartbreaking experience into a mission, Tameka is launching an animated series called, The Odd Life of Kile Lyles.
-As a dedication to her son who had dreams of becoming an actor, the series is also movement to create content for our community that matters.
-Amplifying black voices and showing that positive black families is the norm, the series follows the life of a black kid protagonist who is a superhero.
+As a dedication to her son who had dreams of becoming an actor, the series is also a movement to create content for our community that matters.
+Amplifying black voices and showing that positive black families are the norm, the series follows the life of a black kid protagonist who is a superhero.

 I chatted with Tameka about why television programs like hers are vital to the representation of the black community, the importance of owning your vision, and why she now believes in the power of raising your hand to ask for help.
 Check out her advice on how to take a leap of faith while navigating new territories.